reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 You’ll notice a recognizable name in first place for the Performance 500: <a href="https://www.berkshirehathaway.com/">Berkshire Hathaway</a>.
 Its Chairman and CEO, Warren Buffet, famous for continuing to live in the same house he purchased in 1958, bested even Google’s parent company in page speed performance using a simple HTML site with minimal resources to deliver content.
 Hats off to you, Warren and team.

 ### Other Interesting Findings
-* Only 3 sites scored above a 90% or above on their PageSpeed Insights Performance Score
+* Only 4 sites out of the 500 (.8%) scored above a 90% or above on their PageSpeed Insights Performance Score
-* 83% (414/500) of sites have a Performance Score of less than 50
+* ~85% (424/500) of sites have a Performance Score of less than 50
-* The average Performance Score is just about 30
+* The average Performance Score is ~29
-* The average Largest Contentful Paint (LCP) metric is 12 seconds(!)
+* The average Largest Contentful Paint (LCP) metric is 13.5 seconds(!)
-* Over half of the Fortune 500 had a Cumulative Layout Shift (CLS) Score of better than .1
+* Less than half of the Fortune 500 had a Cumulative Layout Shift (CLS) Score of better than .1
-* Only 22 of the 500 have "Good" First Input Delay (FID) scores
+* Only 11 of the 500 have "Good" First Input Delay (FID) scores

 ### Understanding Core Web Vitals (LCP, CLS & FID)
 A quick reference: